Techila Global Services Enhances Educational Opportunities with Computer Donation to Dnyanankur English Medium School - www.lokmattimes.com

 Techila Global Services Enhances Educational Opportunities with Computer Donation to Dnyanankur English Medium School

-PNN Pune (Maharashtra) [India], June 14: Techila Global Services, a leading boutique consulting and technology firm, is proud to ...
+Pune (Maharashtra) [India], June 14: Techila Global Services, a leading boutique consulting and technology firm, is proud to announce ...

 Pune (Maharashtra) [India], June 14: Techila Global Services, a leading boutique consulting and technology firm, is proud to announce a significant contribution to the Dnyanankur English Medium School in Alegaon Tal, Solapur.
 In collaboration with a dedicated NGO focused on supporting children’s education and development, Techila Global Services has donated 25 desktop computers and 13 laptops to the school.
 This generous donation aims to enhance the student’s learning opportunities and provide them with essential resources to succeed in the digital age.